JerryfromBrooklyn/project/docs/FileStructureAndDependencies.md

 - Search and complex filtering have been removed from `MyPhotos` and `PhotoManager` for simplification.
 - Photo sorting (newest first) is implemented in fetching/display components.
 - Face registration includes a **synchronous historical matching** step that can be slow (planned for asynchronous improvement).
+- **File extensions**: Components using JSX syntax should have `.jsx` or `.tsx` extensions.
+This is a Vite requirement for correctly parsing JSX.
+Regular JavaScript files without JSX should use `.js` extension.

 ## Alternative Dashboards